noelcv/rustprojects/modules_backyard/README.md

 - ***Absolute paths*** -> starts from the `crate`
 - ***Relative paths*** -> starts from current module, and uses `self`, `super` or other identifier

+  - the `super` keyword is great for logic that most likely will remain closer in scope, and if it is moved, most likely will be moved together.

 Child modules can see the context they're defined, but hiding inner implementation details is the default.So, parents cannot see or don't have access to those details unless they're public.